genomic-medicine-sweden/nallo/docs/usage.md

   - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
 - `apptainer`
   - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
-- `conda`
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.

 ### `-resume`